micaelomota/AndroidSimpleFlashLight/README.md

 # Luz Para Thais
-This is a simple Android app to turn on/off the flash of my girlfriend's smartphone.
+This is a simple Android app to turn on/off the flash.
 You can use it to see how the camera2 api is working in the latest version.

 Enjoy it!